eftieell/intro_programming_2/src/chapters/lists_and_dicts/list_comprehension.md

 **new_list = [*value* for *variable* in *iterable*]**

-Now we'll add a conditional (an if-clause) to restrict some values from being included into the list:
+Now we'll add a conditional (an if-clause) to restrict some of the values from being included in the list:

 **new_list = [*value* for *variable* in *iterable* if *conditional_expression*]**